enhsin/p2-trafficSigns/README.md

 ![alt text](./images/prob.png "softmax probability")

 ### Visualizing the Neural Network
-Here are the features that activate the neurons of the first convolutional layer.
+Here are the features that activate the neurons of the first convolutional layer (cell #21).
 It seems to recognize all the major shape and pattern of the sign.

 * Bumpy road
 ![alt text](./images/feature_1.jpg "features 1")